melloom/Vocalix/LINK_ACCOUNT_TO_MULTIPLE_DEVICES.md

 # Link Your Account to Multiple Devices

-You can link your Echo Garden account to as many devices as you want using magic login links.
-This allows you to access the same account from your phone, tablet, laptop, etc.
+This guide shows you how to link your local account (with admin privileges) to your production device so you can access the same account from multiple devices.

+## Your Account Information

+- **Local Profile ID**: `a8c24193-3912-4a7e-af33-328b3c756a32` (has admin)
+- **Production Profile ID**: `1de6dfce-8d08-4bc0-a91b-61128a25fa97`

-## How It Works
+## How Account Linking Works

+When you link a device using a magic login link:
+- The device becomes linked to the account that generated the link
-When you generate a magic login link and scan it on another device, that device gets linked to your account.
-You can link unlimited devices to the same account.
+- You can link as many devices as you want to the same account
+- All linked devices will have access to the same account (including admin if the account has it)
+- Your existing profile on the production device will be replaced/linked to your local account

 ## Step-by-Step Instructions

-### Step 1: Generate a Magic Login Link
+### Step 1: Generate Magic Login Link from Local Account

-1. **Open Echo Garden on your local device** (where you're currently logged in)
+1. **Open your local Echo Garden app** (where you have admin access)
-2. **Go to Settings** (click the gear icon or go to `/settings`)
+2. **Go to Settings** → **Account** tab
-3. **Click on the "Account" tab**
-4. **Find "Log in on a new device"** section
+3. **Click "Send link"** button (under "Log in on a new device")
-5. **Click "Send link"** button
-6. **Choose link type:**
+4. **Choose link type**:
-   - **Standard (7 days)** - Good for linking devices you use regularly
+   - **Standard (7 days)** - Good for linking multiple devices
    - **Extended (7 days)** - Same as standard
    - **Quick share (1 hour)** - For quick one-time linking
-7. **Click "Generate link"**
+5. **Click "Generate link"**

-### Step 2: Get the QR Code or Link

-After generating the link, you'll see:
-- **QR Code** - Click "Show QR" to display it
-- **Link** - Copy the link if you prefer
+6. **Copy the link** or **scan the QR code** that appears

-### Step 3: Link Your Other Device
+### Step 2: Use the Link on Your Production Device

-**Option A: Scan QR Code (Easiest)**
-1. Open Echo Garden on your other device (phone, tablet, etc.)
-2. If you're not logged in, you'll see the onboarding screen
-3. **On your local device**, show the QR code
-4. **On your other device**, scan the QR code with your camera
-5. The app will automatically link that device to your account

-**Option B: Use the Link**
+**Option A: Using the Link URL**

-1. Copy the magic login link from your local device
+1. **Open the magic login link** on your production device (phone/browser)
+   - You can copy the link and paste it in your production browser
+   - Or email it to yourself and open it on production
-2. Open the link on your other device
+2. **Confirm the device linking** when prompted
-3. The app will automatically link that device to your account
+3. **Wait for the link to process** - it will link your production device to your local account

+**Option B: Using the QR Code**

+1. **Show the QR code** in your local app (click "Show QR" in the magic link dialog)
+2. **Scan the QR code** with your production device's camera
+3. **Open the link** that appears
+4. **Confirm the device linking** when prompted

-### Step 4: Verify It Worked
+### Step 3: Verify the Link

-After scanning/linking:
+After linking:

-- Your other device should now show your account (same handle, clips, etc.)
+1. **Check your production device** - you should now see:
+   - Your local account's handle and avatar
+   - Access to all your local account's clips and data
+   - Admin access (if your local account has admin)

+2. **Verify in Settings**:
+   - Go to **Settings** → **Security** tab
-- You can access all your clips, listens, and settings from any linked device
+   - You should see your production device listed in "Active Devices"
+   - Both devices should show the same profile

+3. **Test Admin Access**:
+   - Navigate to `/admin` on your production device
-- If you have admin access, it will work on all linked devices
+   - You should have full admin access

 ## Important Notes

+- **Account Merging**: When you link a device, it doesn't merge profiles - it links the device to the account that generated the link.
+Your production profile will be replaced with access to your local account.

-- **Unlimited Devices**: You can link as many devices as you want to the same account
+- **Multiple Devices**: You can link as many devices as you want to the same account.
+Just generate a new magic link for each device.

-- **Link Expiration**: Links expire after the time period you chose (1 hour or 7 days)
-- **One-Time Use**: Each link can only be used once, but you can generate new links anytime
-- **Admin Access**: If your account has admin privileges, all linked devices will have admin access
+- **Admin Access**: If your local account has admin privileges, all linked devices will automatically have admin access too.

-- **Same Account Everywhere**: All linked devices share the same profile, clips, and data
+- **Link Expiration**:
+  - Standard/Extended links expire after 7 days
+  - Quick share links expire after 1 hour
+  - Generate a new link if yours expires

 ## Troubleshooting

-### "Link has expired"
-- Generate a new link and try again
-- Use "Standard" or "Extended" type for longer expiration

-### "Link already used"
+### "This login link has already been used"

-- Each link can only be used once
+- Each magic link can only be used once
+- Generate a new link from Settings if you need to link another device

+### "This login link has expired"

+- Links expire after their time limit (1 hour or 7 days)
-- Generate a new link for additional devices
+- Generate a new link from your local account

-### Device not linking
+### Device Not Showing in Settings

-- Make sure you're scanning the QR code or opening the link on the device you want to link
+- Refresh the page after linking
+- Check that you're logged in with the correct account
+- The device should appear in Settings → Security → Active Devices

+### Admin Access Not Working

+- Make sure your local account has admin privileges
-- Check that the link hasn't expired
+- Check that the device was successfully linked
-- Try generating a fresh link
+- Try refreshing the page or clearing cache

-## Quick Access
+## Quick Reference

-You can also use the QR code in Settings → Account → "Access on your phone" to quickly open the app on your phone, but this doesn't link accounts - it just opens the site URL.

-For account linking, use the "Log in on a new device" → "Send link" feature.
+**To link a new device:**
+1. Local app → Settings → Account → "Send link" → Generate link
+2. Production device → Open link → Confirm linking
+3. Done!
+Both devices now access the same account

+**To verify devices are linked:**
+- Settings → Security → Active Devices (should show all linked devices)